ctkjose/robobo3dr1plus/arduino_serial.md

 ```

-# Register Control of Ports #
+# Register Control of GPIO Ports #

+Working directly with the register can result in faster execution and allow you to read or write to multiple pins in a single instruction.

+> *NOTE* Maniging the GPIO registers has its advantages, but it also makes you responsible for many things that used to be handled behind the scenes by `pinMode()`, `digitalRead()` or `digitalWrite()`.

-The arduino has three port, Port B, Port C (also serves as analog inputs) and Port D.
+The ATMEGA328 (Arduino Uno) and ATMEGA2560 (Arduino Mega) have three GPIO ports in common Port B, Port C (also serves as analog inputs) and Port D.

-Each port has an output register: `PORTB`, `PORTD` and `PORTC` are the 8 bit register for each port.

-The function `digitalPinToPort(pin)` returns the corresponding port number, Port B is number 2, Port C is number 3 and Port D is number 4
+> ATMEGA2560 has more ports GPIO available.

+Every GPIO port is 8 bit wide.
+Every GPIO port has 3 registers associated: a "Data Direction Register" (DDR), "Port In" (PIN), and the "Port" (Port).

+The  "Data Direction Register" (DDRX) configures the direction of the pin as an INPUT or OUTPUT.
+In arduino these registers are: `DDRB`, `DDRC` and `DDRD`.

+The "Port In" (PINx) register is used to read data from a pin when the pin is set as INPUT or INPUT_PULLUP.
+In arduino these registers are: `PINB`, `PINC` and `PIND`.

+The "Port" (PORTX) has two purposes.
+The main one is to set the state (HIGH/LOW) of a pin when that pin is set as an OUTPUT.
+The second use is to indicate if pull up resistors are used when the pin is set as INPUT.
+In arduino these registers are: `PORTB`, `PORTD` and `PORTC`.

 Each bit in a register corresponds to a PIN in the board.
 For example bit 0 on Port B corresponds to pin 8 on the board, and bit 5 in Port D corresponds to pin 5 on the board.

 ![ARDUINO UNO PINS](https://upload.wikimedia.org/wikipedia/commons/c/c9/Pinout_of_ARDUINO_Board_and_ATMega328PU.svg)

-Each port has a direction register: `DDRB`, `DDRC` and `DDRD`.
+When you use `pinMode()`, `digitalRead()` or `digitalWrite()` internally the Arduino is manipulating the ports that corresponds to the pin.

 ```c
 //Traditional pin manipulation